 Professional Development and Mentor Support

-Two members of staff, Lorraine Hoskins and Roisin Cosgrove, share the Professional Mentor (PM) role.
-PMs oversee the training experience, provide whole school aspects of professional development for trainees and NQTs, and work alongside subject specific Teacher Mentors (TMs).
+Lorraine Hoskins is the Professional Mentor (PM) for trainee teachers and Induction Tutor (IT) for Early Career Teachers.
+Lorraine will oversee the training experience, provide whole school aspects of professional development for trainees and ECTs, and work alongside subject specific Teacher Mentors (TMs).
 In addition to this University tutors visit and observe trainees throughout the year.
 Communication between us and the University is very strong and together we provide trainees with the knowledge, feedback and support required to achieve success in classroom teaching.

-The Professional Mentors lead a timetabled fortnightly CPD session for all trainees & NQTs.
-Sometimes we meet as a group and at other times NQTs and Trainees have separate sessions led by one of the Professional Mentors.
+Lorraine Hoskins leads a half termly CPD session for all trainees & ECTs to come together and share best practice.
+The training links with the Early Career Framework (ECF) and modules ECT's are currently exploring.
 The CPD programme covers essential areas but is also flexible to meet needs as they arise in the year.
 Topics covered include building positive relationships with pupils, becoming a reflective practitioner, behaviour management, assessing pupils’ progress, understanding data and lesson planning.
-Having a designated timetabled hour for beginning teachers & Professional Mentors to meet as a group on a fortnightly basis is a particular strength of our provision.
-As well as specific training it provides the opportunity for beginning teachers to support each other and share experiences.

-Every trainee and NQT is partnered with a subject specific Teacher Mentor.
+Every trainee and ECT is partnered with a Teacher Mentor.
 This is an experienced member of staff who has chosen and been selected to become a Teacher Mentor.
-The Teacher Mentor provides subject specialist advice and guidance for the NQT or trainee, meeting weekly to do this and set weekly targets.
-Teacher Mentors are supported by Professional Mentors when assessing trainees and NQTs to ensure judgements are consistent and in line with national standards.
+The Teacher Mentor provides advice and guidance for the ECT or trainee, meeting weekly to do this and setting weekly targets or actions to help develop their practice.
+Teacher Mentors for trainee's are trained through the University and Teacher Mentors for ECT's are supported and trained by our Provider, Best Practice, for the Early Career Framework.
+Lorraine Hoskins oversees this provision and moderates and assesses outcomes.
+Lorraine Hoskins works closely with Mentors when assessing trainees and ECT's to ensure judgements are consistent and in line with national standards.

 Wellbeing and workload